PanPeryskop/TSR/README.md

-# Traffic sign recognition and text-to-speech system
+# TSR - Traffic Sign Recognition

 This project is a Traffic sign recognition and text-to-speech system based on machine learning.